 The approach outlined, starting slowly and gradually developing the program with the possibility of introducing a curbside program later based on community interest, seems both practical and cost-effective.
-The initial phase of the program requires minimal infrastructure and capital, primarily involving the distribution of bags and dumpsters.
-Businesses are likely to be receptive to hosting a dumpster and providing compostable bags as long as the dumpsters are serviced regularly to prevent odors and attract customers.
-This approach not only benefits the environment but also fosters a sense of community involvement while potentially driving foot traffic into participating businesses.
+The program's initial phase requires minimal infrastructure and capital, primarily involving the distribution of bags and dumpsters.
+Businesses will likely be receptive to hosting a dumpster and providing compostable bags as long as the dumpsters are serviced regularly to prevent odors and attract customers.
+This approach benefits the environment and fosters a sense of community involvement while potentially driving foot traffic into participating businesses.